Lutein: Cataract research

-In diet
+In foods

 Lutein is a natural part of a human diet found in orange-yellow fruits and flowers, and in leafy vegetables.
 According to the NHANES 2013-2014 survey, adults in the United States consume on average 1.7 mg/day of lutein and zeaxanthin combined.
 No recommended dietary allowance currently exists for lutein.
 Some positive health effects have been seen at dietary intake levels of 6–10 mg/day.
 The only definitive side effect of excess lutein consumption is bronzing of the skin (carotenodermia).

 As a food additive, lutein has the E number E161b (INS number 161b) and is extracted from the petals of Mexican marigold (Tagetes erecta).
-It is approved for use in the EU and Australia and New Zealand.
-In the United States lutein may not be used as a food coloring for foods intended for human consumption, but can be added to animal feed and is allowed as a human dietary supplement often in combination with zeaxanthin.
-Example: lutein fed to chickens will show up in skin color and egg yolk color.
+It is approved for use in the EU and Australia-New Zealand.
+In the United States, lutein may not be used as a food coloring for foods intended for human consumption, but can be added to animal feed and is allowed as a human dietary supplement often in combination with zeaxanthin.

-Some foods contain relatively high amounts of lutein: